Knowledge graphSettings

 The OSI chapter is useful not as a memorize-the-seven-layers exercise, but as a diagnostic map for decomposing network problems by layer.

-In practice, it gives teams a shared frame for incident investigation, making it easier to see whether a request is failing in the application, transport, addressing, or physical path.
+In practice, it gives teams a shared structure for incident investigation, making it easier to see whether a request is failing in the application, transport, addressing, or physical path.

 In interviews and design discussions, it helps you answer networking-failure questions in a structured way instead of jumping between unrelated symptoms.